 Soon after, in February 1996, Nueva Esperanza was experiencing growing pains yet again; they needed more room for the children.
 Carlos discovered a piece of land near the house they were renting.
 It was on a hillside, and there was a dilapidated old structure on one half of the property that had been abandoned for 14 years.
 The land was purchased, and with work teams and designated funds, the construction of the building was reinforced and reconfigured to include a kitchen, five classrooms, a small office, and a playground.
 Over the next five years, another building was constructed on the remaining property providing four new classrooms, an office, and a new kitchen/cafeteria area.
 After this, the project to build more classrooms, an auditorium, and administrative offices on top of the original building was completed as well.

 Since the beginning of the ministry, Nueva Esperanza has also expanded to include a youth program, a team house, and a mother’s program.
-We now have an enrollment of over 130 children in our children’s program and over 30 students in our youth program.
-Nueva Esperanza celebrated its 25th anniversary in 2017!
+We now have an enrollment of over 120 children in our children’s program and over 70 students in our youth program.
+Nueva Esperanza celebrated its 30th anniversary in August of 2022!